Muddy Best Schools Guide: Kent College, Pembury

 Fees: Now here’s the rub.
 Fees reflect the facilities of course.
 But they are totally inline with girls schools in the area.
 Day pupils in the senior school pay £6,857 per term, Sixth Formers £7, 374.
 Weekly boarders pay £8,570 and full boarders pay the buttock-clenching £10, 926.
 Scholarships are available.

 Good for: Obviously perfect for anyone that thrives on performance and creative arts – although the variety of extra-curricular opportunities means it would be almost impossible not to find something to enjoy.
 Sports is getting really strong here too, but being sporty or competitive is by no means a prerequisite.
 The school doesn’t produce a ‘type’ – girls are still very free to be who they want to be.
 What makes K.C unique is the philosophy underpinning the school – a practical outlook and kindess towards all others.
 And an appreciation of what you have.

 Not for: Well clearly you’ll be opting for single-sex education here, so if you don’t think that would suit your daughter, this is not the school for you.
 Even the Sixth Form remains all-girl, unlike some other independent or State schools that accept boys in the older years.

 Dare to disagree?!
-Have a look for yourself – KC’s is holding an Open Morning on Sat 30 Sept.
-It is a day of codebreaking and adventure and a great introduction to life at Kent College.
+Have a look for yourself – KC’s is holding an Open Morning on Sat 6 Oct, 9.30am-1pm.
+It is a day of codebreaking and time travel adventure and a great introduction to life at Kent College.
 The day will include tours of the school’s outstanding facilities and beautiful grounds, as well as meet teachers and pupils.
 The whole family is invited, so please bring brothers and grandparents.
 Early booking is essential, as places are limited.
 Book here on: kent-college.co.uk